Kwame Dawes: South Carolina Poetry Book Prize

-Dawes established the South Carolina Poetry Initiative's annual book prize competition, and edits the winning manuscripts.
+Dawes established the South Carolina Poetry Initiative's annual book prize competition, and edited the winning manuscripts.

 African Poetry Book Fund

 Dawes is the founding editor of the African Poetry Book Fund (APBF).
 The series itself was started in 2014 and established through the generosity of Laura Sillerman and Robert F. X. Sillerman.
 The goal of the APBF is to promote and publicize "the poetic arts through its book series, contests, workshops, and seminars and through its collaborations with publishers, festivals, booking agents, colleges, universities, conferences and all other entities that share an interest in the poetic arts of Africa."